Chapter 20: An Urban Dilemma

 “Thorndyke, be a good boy and read the email I sent to you,” she whispered, her voice as smooth as silk.
 “It’s very important.”

 He quickly pushed off from the table and moved away from the fox, the caster wheels on his chair squeaking loudly on the floor.
 He fought to maintain a neutral expression on his face, despite the rising, embarrassed blush that captured his face.
 While Chris did consider her attractive for her species, he was disgusted at the thought of being with her in that way.
-Though, his revulsion couldn’t stop himself from getting flustered by her overly flirtatious behaviour.
+Though, his revulsion couldn’t stop him from getting flustered by her overly flirtatious behaviour.
 ‘Like this moment, for example…’

 He stood up and headed for his actual workstation.
 He turned it on and waited for it to awaken from sleep mode.
 Emerl’s head turned to look at him and Chris could hear the servos on his neck whirring.